msveshnikov/autovibe/README.md

 **Backend & Architecture:**

-- **Asynchronous Job Queue:** Replace direct loop handling in API requests with a dedicated job queue (e.g., BullMQ, Redis Queue) to manage iterative tasks robustly, improving scalability and decoupling the API from long-running processes.
-- **Database Integration:** Consider replacing file-system storage for session data and results with a database (e.g., PostgreSQL, MongoDB) for better querying, persistence, and management, especially if user accounts or saved sessions are introduced.
+- **Database Integration:** Consider replacing file-system storage for session data and results with a database (e.g., MongoDB) for better querying, persistence, and management, especially if user accounts or saved sessions are introduced.
 - **State Management:** Implement more explicit state management for each running loop (e.g., `pending`, `running`, `completed`, `failed`, `stopped`) tracked in the backend.
-- **Scalability Planning:** Design backend components (API server, job workers) with horizontal scaling in mind to handle increasing numbers of concurrent users.
-- **Resource Isolation:** Implement mechanisms (e.g., container limits, careful process management) to limit resource consumption (CPU, memory, disk) per user session/loop to prevent abuse and ensure stability.

 **Feature Enhancements:**